civetweb/civetweb/docs/UserManual.md

 URL encoded request strings are decoded in the server, unless it is disabled by setting this option to `no`.

+### ssl_verify_peer `no`
+Enable client's certificate verification by the server.

+### ssl_ca_path
+The name of a directory containing CA certificates.
+Each file in the directory must contain only a single CA certificate, and the files must be named by the subject name’s hash and an extension of “.0”.
+If there is more than one certificate with the same subject name they should have extensions ".0", ".1", ".2" and so on.

 # Lua Scripts and Lua Server Pages
 Pre-built Windows and Mac civetweb binaries have built-in Lua scripting support as well as support for Lua Server Pages.